pragmint/open-practices/practices/treat-broken-builds-like-outages.md

 ### Fast & Measurable

-**Time to restore build (MTTR for CI failures)**.
+**Mean time to restore build (MTTR for CI failures)**.
 A decrease in the time it takes to return the build to a green state indicates that the team is responding quickly and effectively.
 This can be tracked through CI timestamps and incident logs.

 **Frequency of broken builds**.
 A reduction in how often the build breaks suggests improved discipline and better integration practices.
 This can be measured through CI history or pipeline analytics.

 ### Fast & Intangible

 **Trust in the CI system**.
 Developers feel confident that a green build means the system is stable and that failures are meaningful.
 This can be assessed through retrospectives or team feedback.

-**Improved deployment readiness**.
+**Deployment readiness**.
 The main branch remains consistently deployable, enabling more frequent and reliable releases.

 ## Supported Capabilities